 After you have applied for a solo parent ID, it will be issued 30 days from filing.
 It is valid for a year and is renewable.

-Related topics for this article: "solo parent id", "solo parent id requirements", "single parent id", "solo parent requirements", "how to get solo parent id", "requirements for solo parent id", "how to apply solo parent id", "solo parent act", "solo parent", "dswd requirements for solo parent"
+Related topics for this article: "solo parent id", "solo parent id requirements", "single parent id", "solo parent requirements", "how to get solo parent id", "requirements for solo parent id", "how to apply solo parent id", "solo parent act", "dswd requirements for solo parent", "solo parent"